microsoft/PowerApps-TestEngine/samples/copilotstudiokit/README.md

 cd samples\copilotstudiokit
 ```

 8. Edit the sample in your editor.
-For example using Visual Studio Code you can open the sample folder using the following commahd
+For example using Visual Studio Code you can open the sample folder using the following command

 ```pwsh
 code .